-The Mitchell Springs Ruin Group was originally noted by Lewis Henry Morgan in 1876 during his early study of early Americans in the American Southwest.
+The Mitchell Springs Ruin Group was originally noted by Lewis Henry Morgan in 1876 during his study of early Americans of the American Southwest.
 He described the site and noted what has been referred to as Morgan's Tower which still stands near Mitchell Springs.
 Morgan remarked that the largest mound in the group stood 10 or 12 feet tall and measured 94 feet by 47 feet.
 This structure was obliterated by pot hunters with a bulldozer in 1977.
-During a reconnaissance of the San Juan Watershed in the 1890's, T. Mitchell Prudden made the next mention of the ruins and provided a description and assessment of the condition of the site.
+During a reconnaissance of the San Juan Watershed in the 1890's, T. Mitchell Prudden mentioned the site and provided a description and assessment of its conditione.
 Several years later, he returned, and with the assistance of Clayton Wetherill and Henry Hun, conducted archaeological excavations related to his study of what has been referred to as unit pueblos or Prudden Units.

 Embedded anvil stone in Structure 25.
-To the left of this stone are the right and left radius of a linx that were lying beside this 'cloud blower' pipe.
+To the left of this stone are the right and left radius of a linx that were lying beside a ceramic 'cloud blower' pipe.
 On the east side of the stone a very large heirloom archaic projectile point was pointing west.
 It was over 4 cm wide and tall.
-On the north side of the anvil stone, an early Bluff Red-on black feather box was placed.
+On the north side of the anvil stone, an Abajo Red-on-Orange feather box was placed.
 West of the hearth were two hide-bound shaped-stick mats or possibly altars.
 On them were large baskets full of corn kernels and pottery vessels containing very large ears of corn.

-With approximately 30 sq. meters of floor space, Pitstructure 25, while small in comparison to many great pitstructures of the day, was about twice the size of a mid- 9th Century household pitstructure.
+With approximately 30 sq. meters of floor space, Pitstructure 25, while small in comparison to many great pitstructures of the day, was about twice the size of a middle ninth- century household pitstructure.
 Its size and contents suggests it may have functioned more as a ritual structure than a household pitstructure despite the obvious intensity of corn grinding operations.